raphael-proust/raphael-proust.github.io/games/dice-mda.md

 ---------------------------------------------------------

-A following post discusses the common style of play “choose and action then roll to resolve it.”
+A following post discusses the common style of play “choose an action then roll to resolve it.”
 Another following post discusses an alternative style of play inspired by trading or collectible card games (TCG/CCG).